erleben/OpenTissue/documentation/retro.md

 OpenTissue/dynamics/mbd/math/mbd_optimized_ublas_math_policy.h
 </pre>

 If one just needs sparse uBLAS kind of matrix stuff then it would probably be easier to specialize the default math policy by creating an inherited class from the default math policy.
 Let the inherited class be extended with whatever interface one needs for the new solver type.
-This would most likely boild down to adding a sub-system solver method!
+This would most likely boils down to adding a sub-system solver method!
 This might be neat if one decides to swap the internal workings of the solver later on.
 Then simply create another derived class with the same sub-system interface but with different internal workings.

 The multibody dynamics engine relies heavily on static polymorphism, so the math policy interface is completely unbounded.
 However, many main parts of the engine uses the math policy for basic manipulations.
 One will get compiler errors if one forgets a method in ones math policy.
 Deriving a math policy from one of the existing classes avoids this problem.

-=== Creating the Solver ===
+### Creating the Solver

 To help assist users in implementing new solvers a virtual base class has been provided.
 So in order to create a new solver type one should just make a public derived class from this interface